Julie Hambleton

 OP starts off her story by explaining how she is completely baffled as to how she could possibly be the wrong person in the situation.
 A mother herself, she understands how important it is to feed your children properly so they can grow and develop well.
 She also understands the importance of encouraging a healthy lifestyle, but not focusing on weight and body image to build proper self-esteem.
 Unfortunately, her neighbors don’t seem to feel the same way.
 (1)

-Her next-door neighbors have a 13-year-old daughter, which is around the same age as OP’s two daughters.
+Her next-door neighbors have a 13-year-old daughter, who is around the same age as OP’s two daughters.
 The parents are some kind of health and fitness influencers who not only maintain a very strict diet and exercise regimen themselves, but they force their young daughter to follow it, as well.
 They even put her through bi-weekly weigh-ins to make sure she is not gaining weight.

 Helping A Child In Need

 The girl, named Nina, is friends with her daughters.
-She comes over to eat at OPs house and occasionally shower, too.
+She comes over to eat at OP’s house and occasionally showers, too.
 This is because her parents only believe in showering once a week, even if Nina is on her period (which only lasts two days) or is sweaty.
 The poor thing is always hungry, so she comes over to eat around three times each week, sometimes more, sometimes less.

 “I am not feeding her junk, but actually healthy meals like rice, vegetables, curry, grilled chicken, stews, fish, salads, etc. Just regular lunches and dinners.
 She eats at my house up to three times a week (but sometimes less and sometimes more) and my daughters often bring her snacks when they spend time with her.
 There are no allergies or health related issues as to why they are restricting her food intake other than a fear of her being overweight.”
 OP wrote.